ZiweiXU/ssh-gpu-report/README.md

 ## What's good about it

-1. Minimal configuration efforts: no server needed on the remote host
+1. Minimal configuration efforts: no extra daemon/service needed on the remote host
 2. Useful information: remaining memory, utility (%), power, cpu load, and user list
-3. Queries are spawned as batches of parallel jobs (useful for a large pool)
+3. Fast query: queries are spawned as batches of parallel jobs (useful for a large pool)
 4. Filter and highlight GPU by remaining memory
 5. Feedbacks for failed cases